oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/kubernetes/k8s-wko.md

 You access these actions by using the `Uninstall Operator` button on the `WebLogic Operator` page or the `Go` > `Uninstall WebLogic Kubernetes Operator` menu item.

-Note that if you uninstall an operator, then any domains that it is managing will continue running; however, any changes to a domain resource that was managed by the operator will not be detected or automatically handled, and, if you want to clean up such a domain, then you will need to manually delete all of the domain's resources (domain, pods, services, and such).
+Note that if you uninstall an operator, then any domains that it is managing will continue running.
+However, any changes to a domain resource that was managed by the operator will not be detected or automatically handled, and, if you want to clean up such a domain, then you will need to manually delete all of the domain's resources (domain, pods, services, and such).